Best Things to do in Reykjavik in Winter + Travel Tips

 Because Reykjavik is a city, it has more light pollution than the Icelandic countryside.
 This means you’ll see the aurora more vibrantly far outside the city, where the Northern Lights is the only thing brightening the sky.

 If you’re lucky, you don’t even need to leave Reykjavik to catch a glimpse of the iconically beautiful Northern Lights.
 If the aurora is active and the sky is clear, you should be able to see it.
-HOWEVER, it is better to leave the city for better views.

 Northern Lights in Iceland in winter